 The medical treatment

 However, if this hair condition is not due to any external plights then there are various treatments that can be examined.
 The two most popular treatment options for women are medications known as Minoxidil and Finasteride.
 Finasteride is also known as Propecia, and Minoxidil is also known as Rogaine.
 Each of these medications has been approved by the FDA and can be purchased at your local pharmacy.

 Finasteride is available is a tablet form and is used primarily among men.
 Research in this pharmaceutical has shown effectiveness into male-pattern baldness with hair regrowth.
 Minoxidil, on the other hand, is available in a foam form and is used for reduction in hair problems.

 Side-effects of both medications has shown irritation of the scalp and unwanted facial hair growth.
 It is highly recommended that these are not used as a treatment for female, especially pregnant women.
 More uncommon side-effects that have been seen among males include decreased libido and weight gain.

 If one is not willing to undergo long-term courses of medication, there is the option of surgery.
 This is a procedure whereby one experiences a surgical procedure to overcome severe hair problems (balding).
 There are two surgery options available as a type of effective cure.
 One option involves a scalp reduction, and the other involves a hair transplant.

-The hair transplant operation involves a removal of small pieces of skin containing live hairs.
-This skin is then implanted onto the affected area in order to overcome the baldness.
+The hair transplant operation involves a removal of small pieces of skin containing live hair.
+This skin is then implanted into the affected area in order to overcome the baldness.
 Evidence has indicated that after 3-5 months one will notice considerable hair regrowth.
 Of course, this does require several sessions and consistent attendance of these sessions.